royratcliffe/UICukes101/README.md

 Copy `UICukes/OCCukes/features/support/env.rb` to the `features/support` folder.
 You can also find `env.rb` [online](https://github.com/OCCukes/OCCukes/blob/master/features/support/env.rb).
 This file contains just a little piece of Ruby for synchronising Cucumber with Xcode.

+Similarly, copy `UICukes/OCCukes/features/step_definitions/54321.wire` to the `features/step_definitions` folder; also available [online](https://github.com/OCCukes/OCCukes/blob/master/features/step_definitions/54321.wire).
+The name does not matter.
+The file configures Cucumber to look for the wire-protocol server at port 54321 on `localhost`.
+This configuration stands in place of step definitions; they exist on the _other_ side of the wire.